DoctorMikeReddy/Replic8R/README.md

 Er… er… coming right up (?)…

 A nightmare in menu form.
 Many many menus… and with none of them in view

+Resources used:
+The menu demo cart from https://www.lexaloffle.com/bbs/?tid=27725